 Except where otherwise stated, the following are potential disciplinary actions of the conduct process.
-It should be noted that this list is not inclusive of all possible sanctions and are provided here as examples of possible outcomes.
+It should be noted that this list is not inclusive of all possible sanctions and examples of only some possible outcomes are provided here.

 REPRIMAND

 A reprimand is a written letter to a student for misconduct that is found to be a minor offense.
 Any faculty member through his or her department head or administrator of the institution may issue a reprimand.
 For recordkeeping purposes, reprimands are reported to the Dean of the College and Student Affairs.